astrium-security/cloud-ressources-modules/README.md

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.
-Please contact the woner of the repo
+Please contact the woner of the repo.